An Unjustified Arrest

 carried out in a timely manner.
 I wish I could say that the horror ended here, but unfortunately the worst was yet to come.

 By locking him up for 2 days without his medication, my husband's life was put in danger.
-Someone with his health issues should have NEVER been locked up, especially for 2 days.
+Someone with his health issues should have NEVER been locked up and deprived of his medication, especially for 2 days.

 Website Designed by Sherry Nettles © 2014-2018